imneonizer/Chrome-dino-game-bot/README.md

 1. pip install pyautogui
 2. pip install pillow

-so that wass it now we can go ahead to follow next steps.
+so that was it, now we can go ahead to follow next steps.

 Step 3: Getting hands on